Simplifying Decentralized Identity and Verifiable Credentials

 - Self-Sovereign: You own your identity.
 You have control over what information you share.

 - Interoperable: You can use your DID across different platforms and services without needing to create a new account for each one.
+This interoperability is usually achieved by adhering to open standards and common DID methods.

 How Does DID Work?